ChinonsoVincent/Frontend-Mentor-Four-card-feature-section/README.md

 -   Flexbox
 -   Mobile-first workflow

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

-I learned how to properkly use google fonts and link them using the @@import url()
+I learned how to properly use google fonts and link them using the @import url()

 ```css
 @import url("https://fonts.google.com/specimen/Poppins");